danielrcollins1/OED-Expanded/x-campaign-material.md

 **Extreme Temperatures**: You suffer 1d6 damage per hour and must additionally save vs death or suffer -1d6 Strength.

-#### Night/Darkness

-Creatures suffer the same penalties they do in darkness (movement, attack, morale); unless it is one of the nights of the full moon, with clear skies, and open terrain.

 #### Resources

 The above rules assume groups are carrying food and water for their journey, supplemented with light foraging.
 If a party runs out of resources, they suffer the effects below.